-(f) the heading "5.
-Risks related to the macroeconomic and market environment" and the risk factors thereunder on pages 23 to 26 of the Base Prospectus are amended as follows:
+(g) the heading "5.
+Risks related to the macroeconomic and market environment" and the risk factors thereunder on pages 29 to 31 of the Base Prospectus are amended as follows:

 "5.
 Risks related to the macroeconomic and market environment

 5.1 Adverse economic and financial conditions have in the past had and may in the future have an impact on BNPP and the markets in which it operates.